 Robots have been actively used in creating all kinds of art and robots themselves have been the subject of art.
 There are several organizations worldwide that are devoted to creating art with robots and robotic devices.
 In this book you have also experimented with the Scribbler drawings.
-A couple of nice examples of robots creating artwork are illustrated in the works of Swiss engineers Jürg Lehni and Uli Franke who created the Hektor graffiti drawing robot (hector.ch) at the School of Art in Lousanne, and Zefrank one input.
-Hektor is mounted on the wall and has a spray can that moves on a system of robot controlled pulleys.
-The graffiti shown here on left was painted by Hektor.
+A couple of nice examples of graffiti shown here on left was painted by Hektor.
 You can visit Lehni and Franke's web site to view movies of the robot in action.
 Scribbler uses basic sketches as the basis for creating drawings.
 In the picture shown here, three sketches are shown that were created based on the one in the top left corner.
 The Scribbler concept is interesting in that anyone can go and use it via the web to create drawings in a web browser.
 The creators have also constructed a physical robot that makes actual drawings.